UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team35-coral-reef-segmentation.md

 dataset.
 Starting from a pretrained SegFormer-B5 model, we design a coral-specific training pipeline that combines tiling, augmentations, and a CE+Dice loss.
 This yields a modest but consistent improvement in mIoU and qualitative boundary sharpness over the original checkpoint.
-We also run exploratory experiments with DeepLabv3, CNet, and SAM3, and discuss practical limitations due to the absence of coral-specific pretraining and limited compute.
+We also run exploratory experiments with DeepLabv3 and SAM3, and discuss practical limitations due to the absence of coral-specific pretraining and limited compute.